leodeslf/leaf/src/content/notes/method/tps/index.md

 Absence of own-investigation:

 >There are times when we need to [consume] the achievements of others as is.
 But [by doing so], we only learn how to enjoy the benefits and we, in the end, lack the power and drive to further advance those innovations.
-If we want to truly [be] independent, we have to cultivate that drive.
+If we want to truly [become] independent, we have to cultivate that drive.
 (Kiichiro Toyoda, founder of Toyota Motors Corporation, 1942)

-Taiichi Ohno on managers:
+Taiichi Ohno on defining a manager:

->Managers are there to create an environment in which increases in flow happen.
+- >Make an environment where it’s OK to say, “I’m sorry”.
+- >Management should make workplaces that motivate people to work and sustain the motivation.
->[A manager is the] one who makes people do their job well in an easy way.
+- >[A manager is the] one who makes people do their job well in an easy way.
->Giving authority: growing people you can empower.
+- >Giving authority: growing people you can empower.
->Management should make workplaces that motivate people to work and sustain the motivation.
->Make an environment where it’s OK to say, “I’m sorry”. -->
+- >Managers are there to create an environment in which increases in flow happen.
+ -->